-Mailer creates fragile sculptures and installations from everyday domestic and humble objects.
-Inherent are the physical and contextual characteristics of the materials, which she transforms to provoke questions and open a dialogue.
+Mailer creates and then collaborates to devise fragile sculptures from everyday domestic and humble objects.
+Inherent are the physical and contextual characteristics of these materials, which are transformed to provoke questions and open a dialogue.

 Central to this interpretation is the choice of materials, often unassuming, ephemeral or transparent; to suggest an intuitive, primeval and multi layered feeling.
-The materials are essential as a metaphor, allowing the viewer to unravel ideas of contemporary discrepancies, double standards and complacency in order to maintain an easy way of life.
+The materials are essential as a metaphor, allowing the participate or viewer to unravel ideas of contemporary discrepancies, double standards and complacency in our everyday life.

 Throughout she has absorbed and applied; theoretical and methodological inquiry combined with the physical natural world and its geological dimension referencing Friedrich Engels Dialectics of Nature (1883) and Esther Leslie Permafrost, Liquid Assets (1964).